 Jason joined Forsyth Barr in 2019 and moved to Octagon Asset Management Limited when it was appointed investment manager.
 He has over 15 years of experience spanning New Zealand's equity research and fund management industries.
-Jason holds a BCA from Victoria University of Wellington and is a member of Chartered Accountants Australia and New Zealand (CAANZ).
+Jason holds a BCA from Victoria University of Wellington and is a member of Chartered Accountants Australia and New Zealand (CAANZ) and the Institute of Finance Professionals (INFINZ).

+Paul Robertshawe

-Paul Robertshawe Director, Chief Investment Officer See information above.
+Director, Chief Investment Officer

+See information above.